 Does My Car Insurance Cover Me in Another Car?

-In New York, your car insurance may provide coverage when driving someone else’s vehicle, and their insurance will also protect you in case of an accident.
-If you cause an accident and exceed your friend’s coverage limits, your own policy will apply.
+In New York, your car insurance may provide coverage when driving someone else's vehicle, and your friend's insurance will also protect you in case of an accident.
+If you cause an accident and exceed your friend's car insurance policy coverage limits, your own policy will apply.

 Does My Car Insurance Cover Me in a Rental Car?